EscolaLMS/API/README.md

 [https://escola-lms-api.stage.etd24.pl/api/documentation](https://escola-lms-api.stage.etd24.pl/api/documentation)

-This is fully working demo. **Note** that content is regeneraed every day - it's a seeder that is not persistent, every day database and files are cleared and rebuilt from skratch.
+This is fully working demo. **Note** that content is regenerated every day - it's a seeder that is not persistent, every day database and files are cleared and rebuilt from skratch.

 ## Test